HughSt/HughSt.github.io/_posts/week2.md

 You can also extract values using polygons e.g to get admin 1 level elevations.
 You just have to define a function to apply, otherwise you get all the pixel values per polygon.
 For very large rasters, check out the `velox` package.

 ``` r
 ETH_Adm_1$elev <- extract(ETH_elev, ETH_Adm_1, fun=mean, na.rm=TRUE) # takes a little longer..
 ```

+    ## Warning in .getRat(x, ratvalues, ratnames, rattypes): NAs introduced by coercion

 # Exploratory spatial analysis

 We can now have a quick look at the relationship between prevalence and elevation.
 First generate a prevalence variable

 ``` r
 ETH_malaria_data_SPDF$prevalence <- ETH_malaria_data_SPDF$pf_pos / ETH_malaria_data_SPDF$examined